SynBioHub/synbiohub2-mkdocs/docs/3_advanced/plugins.md

 The most common problems that you may face while executing the commands mentioned above are as follows:-

 1. The plugins might try to use ports that are already in use.
-If upon running the above commands and then using `docker ps` not all of the   ‘images’ that you expect are present then try the following command: `docker ps –a`.
+If upon running the above commands and then using `docker ps` not all of the   'images' that you expect are present then try the following command: `docker ps –a`.
-  If you now see the image(s) you were missing with the status ‘created’ it suggests that they have a port clash.
+  If you now see the image(s) you were missing with the status 'created' it suggests that they have a port clash.
 If this is the case you can go in the docker-compose file for the appropriate plugin and change the port number (the first four digit number under “ports”).
 Then try running step 4 of the above commands again.

 2. If you've locally installed SynBioHub using the above commands it might cause issues in some plugins, that will receive urls that look like: ``http://localhost:7777/xxxxxxx``.
 Localhost in docker containers refers to the container itself.
 The problem is explained further [here](https://medium.com/it-dead-inside/docker-containers-and-localhost-cannot-assign-requested-address-6ac7bc0d042b).
 On Linux this problem is solvable and the solution cab be found on [stack overflow](https://stackoverflow.com/questions/31324981/how-to-access-host-port-from-docker-container) and on [docker](https://docs.docker.com/network/host/).